 prickly pear and purple moor grass.

 Staghorn, stonecrop, strawberry tree,

 Torrent sedge, twinberry and toyon.

 Water lettuce.
-Wax myrtle, and weeping fig.
+Wax myrtle,

 Wild ginger, wishbone bush, windflower, wisteria…